Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Introduction

 The rest of the paper is organised as follows.
-Section \ref{sec:pre} prepares some conditions related to the hypo-ellipticity of the models (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}).
-Section \ref{sec:main} develops the new contrast estimators and states their asymptotic properties, thus providing the main results of this work.
-Simulation studies (codes are available at \url{https://github.com/YugaIgu/Parameter-estimation-hypo-SDEs}) are shown in Section \ref{sec:sim} and the proofs for the main results are collected in Section \ref{sec:pf}.
+Section \ref{sec:pre} prepares some conditions related to the hypo-ellipticity of models (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}).
+Section~\ref{sec:main} develops the new contrast estimators and states their asymptotic properties, thus providing the main results of this work.
+Simulation studies are shown in Section \ref{sec:sim} (the code is available at \url{https://github.com/YugaIgu/Parameter-estimation-hypo-SDEs}).
+The proofs for the main results are collected in Section~\ref{sec:pf}.
 Section \ref{sec:conclusion} concludes the paper.

-\subsubsection{Notation.}
+\textbf{Notation.}